huggingface/blog/amused.md

 As mentioned at the beginning, aMUSEd borrows a lot of similarities from MUSE.
 However, there are some notable differences:

-- aMUSEd doesn’t follow a cascaded approach for predicting the masked patches, unlike MUSE.
+- aMUSEd doesn’t follow a two-stage approach for predicting the final masked patches.
 - Instead of using T5 for text conditioning, CLIP L/14 is used for computing the text embeddings.
 - Following Stable Diffusion XL (SDXL), additional conditioning, such as image size and cropping, is passed to the U-ViT.
 This is referred to as “micro-conditioning”.